ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 On one hand, this enables valid actors to detect and disambiguate malicious actors who employ Equivocation with Signed Statements to different entities.
 On the other hand, their liability and the resulting damage to their reputation are application specific, and out of scope of the SCITT Architecture.

-Verifiers and Auditors need not be trusted by other actors.
+Relying Parties and Auditors need not be trusted by other actors.
 In particular, so long as actors maintain proper control of their signing keys and identity infrastructure they cannot "frame" an Issuer or a Transparency Service for Signed Statements they did not issue or register.

 ### Append-only Log